elastic/elastic-package/docs/howto/system_testing.md

 ### Test case definition

-Next, we must define at least one configuration for each data stream that we want to system test (there can be multiple test cases for the same data stream).
+Next, we must define at least one configuration for each data stream that we want to system test.
+There can be multiple test cases defined for the same data stream.

+_Hint: if you plan to define only one test case, you can consider the filename `test-default-config.yml`._

 ```
 <package root>/